peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Weighted_Choice></a>
 ### Weighted Choice

-The weighted choice method generates a random item from among a collection of them with separate probabilities of each item being chosen.
+The weighted choice method generates a random item or number from among a collection of them with separate probabilities of each item or number being chosen.
 There are several kinds of weighted choice.

 <a id=Weighted_Choice_With_Replacement></a>
-#### Weighted Choice With Replacement.
+#### Weighted Choice With Replacement

-The first kind is called weighted choice _with replacement_ (which can be thought of as drawing a ball, then putting it back), where the probabilities of each item don't change as items are chosen.
+The first kind is called weighted choice _with replacement_ (which can be thought of as drawing a ball, then putting it back), where the probability of choosing each item doesn't change as items are chosen.

 The following pseudocode implements a method `WeightedChoice` that takes a single list `weights` of weights (numbers 0 or greater), and returns the index of a weight from that list.
 The greater the weight, the more likely its index will be chosen.
 (Note that there are two possible ways to generate the random number depending on whether the weights are all integers or can be fractional numbers.)